Adelaide Metro: History

 The Adelaide Metro is a brand introduced in April 2000, following the second round of tenders privatisation of formerly government-operated bus services.

 The public transport system in Adelaide has previously been known under several names.
 The State Transport Authority was formed in 1974, combining the metropolitan rail operations of the former South Australian Railways Commission, and the bus and tram operations of the former Municipal Tramways Trust.
 Adelaide removed almost all tramlines from the 1930s to 1958 leaving only the Glenelg line.
 This tramline was extended in 2007 by the Department of Transport, Energy & Infrastructure (DTEI), and again to the Adelaide Entertainment Centre in 2010.
 In July 1994, the STA was abolished and government public transport services were transferred to TransAdelaide, a publicly owned corporation.

 In 1995–96, there was a partial tendering of the bus services.
 TransAdelaide retained three contract regions, Serco won two contract regions, and Hills Transit a joint venture between Australian Transit Enterprises and TransAdelaide, one.
 Services were run and marketed under each operator's name, presenting a disjointed network to the public.

 The 2000 round of tenders ended TransAdelaide's direct operation of bus services, while retaining the train and tram services.
-Serco won the North-South, Outer North, and Outer North-East contract areas.
+Serco won the north–south, Outer North, and Outer North-East contract areas.
 SouthLink won the Outer South contract area.
-Torrens Transit won the East-West contract area.
+Torrens Transit won the east–west contract area.
 City Free services and Transitplus, a joint venture between Australian Transit Enterprises and TransAdelaide, won the Hills contract area.
 The Adelaide Metro brand was applied across all transport operators, appearing to the public as a unified network, with common livery, timetable designs and a city Information Centre.

-Environmental Incentives
+Environmental incentives

 The State Government has pledged that the Adelaide Metro would use cleaner fuels like biodiesel and natural gas in an effort to make Adelaide a carbon neutral city.
 In 2016, nearly 80 percent of the Adelaide Metro buses ran on diesel, which is harmful for the environment due to the presence of sulfur.
 In 2023, the state government announced that a feasibility study was underway to replace Adelaide Metro's ageing diesel train fleet with zero-emission technology.

+Patronage

+The network had an annual patronage of 69.6 million as of 30 June 2025, (Note: The Australian financial year is from 1 July to 30 June.) (a 13.5% increase in the decade from financial year 2014–15), of which 45.9 million journeys were by bus (10.9% rise), 14.6 million by train (33.9%), and 9.0 million by tram (1.1%).

+2024–25 Adelaide Metro patronage by mode.